spine-tools/SpineOpt.jl/docs/src/implementation_details/how_to_write_a_constraint.md

 which might lead to situations some consider to be... unnatural.

 This guide will demonstrate an almost systematic way to do it, but it's not a silver-bullet kind of recipe.
-Most probably you will need to adapt it to your particular needs the day you dare writing your first constraint.
+Most probably you will need to adapt it to your particular needs the day you dare write your first constraint.

 What has proven useful to me is to combine a little bit of a theoretical approach with a more of a practical approach.
 In other words, I begin by following certain predetermined steps, see what comes out of it for a meaningful example system,